View of Black Sea Turkey from a balcony.

 Rize

-If you’re into tea, checking out one of Rize’s tea plantations is definitely worth seeing.
+If you’re into tea, checking out one of their tea plantations is definitely worth seeing.

 You can enjoy incredible views and take a tour where you can pretend to cut tea leaves with the locals.

-There are also plenty of quiet, quaint mountain villages to visit.
+There are also plenty of quiet, quaint mountain villages which are some of the best places to visit.
 A popular one for tourists is Aydar Village.

-For the outdoorsy peeps out there, you can see beautiful waterfulls like Bulut, Palovit, Agaran and Gelin Tulu waterfalls.
+For the outdoorsy peeps out there, you can see beautiful waterfalls like Bulut, Palovit, Agaran, and Gelin Tulu as well as beautiful forests.

-You can also check the Ziraat Botanical Garden in Rize if you want a good view and a light snack.
+You can also check the Ziraat Botanical Garden if you want a good view and a light snack.
 You will be able to see the Black Sea, the city and Rize Castle.

 Sumela Monastery tucked away in the mountains

-Sumela Monastery is this incredible monastery that is believed to be built in the 300’s.
+Sumela Monastery is this incredible monastery that is believed to have been built in the 300s.

 If you get to go in, enjoy it in all its glory.

-Legend says that the Virgin Mary appeard to the Athenian priest named Barnabas and Sophronios in a dream.
-She told them to find her icon that was painted by Saint Luke.
+Legend says that the Virgin Mary appeared to the Athenian priests named Barnabas and Sophronios in a dream.
+She told them to find her icon which was painted by Saint Luke.

-So they set out on a journey, led by Virgin Mary, and when they arrived at the Mela Mountain, they built a monestary around the icon.
+So they set out on a journey, led by Virgin Mary, and when they arrived at Mela Mountain, they built a monastery around the icon.

 Within there are 10 chapels of various sizes, a holy spring, a bell tower, a library, a two-storied kitchen, a fountain, administrative areas, dwellings for the monks as well as guest rooms.

-One of my favorite parts of being in Trabzon was definitely the sütlaç (rice pudding).
+One of my favorite parts of being in here was definitely the sütlaç (rice pudding).

-There is something about it up there in the mountains and in the small town of Hamsiköy.
+There is something about it up there in the mountain slopes and in the small town of Hamsiköy.
 The flavor is so rich!

 When we asked the restaurant owner why it had such an incredible flavor he described how the cows were free to roam and thus had a much richer diet.